-Participants will be provided with double dorm rooms (triple in rare cases) with shared bathrooms in the Centre Sportif near the UTT campus and linens will be provided.
+Participants will be provided with triple dorm rooms with shared bathrooms (shower and toilet) in the Centre Sportif near the UTT campus and bed sheets will be provided.

-The program includes housing from the afternoon of Friday, May 19 through the morning of Thursday, June 22.
+The program includes housing from the afternoon of Friday, May 18 through the morning of Thursday, June 21.

 There will be a locked, safe area in the international office, where excess luggage can be stored if you want to leave it in Troyes while you travel at the end of the program.
-There is no charge for this service but be aware that access will not be possible outside normal office hours so take that into consideration when planning to retrieve luggage.
+There is no charge for this service, but be aware that access will not be possible outside normal office hours, so you will need to take that into consideration when planning to retrieve luggage.